egorf/reach-docs-common/reachview/firmware-reflashing.md

 After the initial process is done, Reach will reboot. **Do not unplug it until it reboots and goes through the initial setup process completely**.

-Since image version **1.2**, the LED signals during startup are as follows:
+Since image version **1.2**, the LED signals on Reach during startup are as follows:

 * <font color="magenta">Magenta</font> during device boot
 * Off, then White for a second to show script start